vivupadi/Iris-classification/README.md

 # Iris-classification
-The project aims at using different machine learning algortihms to classify Iris flower.
+The project aims at using different machine learning algorthims to classify Iris flower.